inmanturbo/recursive-dumper/README.md

 ## To Do

-- [x] Add command import database from git source
+- [x] Add command to import database from git source
-- [x] Add command import database from git source
+- [x] Add command to import table from git source
 - [ ] Add with drop database option
 - [ ] Add dump empty schema option for migrations (no-data)
 - [ ] Add support for dumping csv